jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 oneself, and key among these is making frequent reading of these writings a habit.

+So twice daily, short readings to remind yourself about how to stay good.
+Got it?

 ## Self-Reflection and Self-Analysis

+This is particularly important in self-improvement.
+It is not possible to grow in virtue without some sort of frequent self-examination.
+Indeed, studies of habits have shown that some bad habits can be reduced by simply counting the number of times one does it and then reviewing it at the end of the day.

-The following does not appear in the main corpus of Baha'i Laws, but I believe it has an important application towards one's struggle to be
+As far as what the Baha'i Faith teaches, the following does not appear in the main corpus of Baha'i Laws (the Kitab-i-Aqdas), but I believe it has an important application towards one's struggle to be virtuous:
-virtuous:

     O SON OF BEING!
     Bring thyself to account each day ere thou art